aws-samples/aws-secure-environment-accelerator/README.md

 When deploying ALZ select:
 1. `Lock StackSetExecution Role` to `No`
-2. All regions for production
-3. ca-central-1 for testing
+2. For production deployments, deploy to `All regions`, or `ca-central-1` for testing
-4. Specify Non-Core OU Names: `Dev,Test,Prod,Central,Unclass,Sandbox` (these match sample Accel config file, case sensative)
+3. Specify Non-Core OU Names: `Dev,Test,Prod,Central,Unclass,Sandbox` (these match sample Accel config file, case sensative)

 ### Using the Installer